 Bailiffs are divided into:

-• bailiffs to ensure the established procedure for the activities of the courts.
+• bailiffs to ensure the established procedure for the activities of courts.

 What is the difference between these two positions?

-Bailiff- an official whose duties include directly compulsory execution of judicial acts, acts of other bodies.
+Bailiff- an official whose duties include direct enforcement of judicial acts and acts of other bodies.

-The main duty is the execution of decisions, decisions, which consists in the collection sums of money...
-Recovery means the seizure of funds, both in cash and in the debtor's accounts, as well as the seizure of property, with its subsequent sale and repayment of the debt.
-In addition, for the speedy execution of executive documents in production, the bailiff is endowed with additional powers, namely: the possibility of establishing a ban on leaving the Russian Federation, a ban on the issuance of a passport, a ban on the alienation of property (movable or immovable), a ban on the alienation of intellectual property. activities.
+The main responsibility is the execution of decisions, resolutions, which consists in collecting sums of money.
+Collection implies the seizure of funds, both cash and those in the debtor's accounts, as well as the seizure of property, with its subsequent sale and repayment of the debt.
+In addition, for the speedy execution of executive documents in progress, the bailiff is vested with additional powers, namely: the ability to establish a ban on travel outside the Russian Federation, a ban on the issuance of a foreign passport, a ban on the alienation of property (movable or immovable), a ban on the alienation of the fruits of intellectual property activities.

-Most often, complaints against bailiffs are filed precisely against the actions (inaction) of these valiant service representatives.
-There may be cases when the bailiff is too zealous about the execution of his job duties and as a result, the debtor is literally left without a livelihood and last property.
-However, the opposite option is more often possible, when, within the framework of the initiated enforcement proceedings, enforcement actions are not carried out.
+Most often, complaints against bailiffs are filed specifically against the actions (inaction) of these valiant representatives of the service.
+There may be cases when the bailiff is too zealous about fulfilling his job responsibilities and as a result, they leave the debtor literally without a livelihood and the last property.
+However, the opposite option is more often possible, when enforcement actions are not carried out within the framework of the initiated enforcement proceedings.

-What actions in this case must be taken by the debtor and the claimant to protect their rights within the framework of the initiated enforcement proceedings?
-First of all, you need to know that the Federal Bailiff Service, like any other government body, in its activities is guided by laws and regulations.
+What actions in this case do the debtor and the claimant need to take to protect their rights within the framework of the initiated enforcement proceedings?
+First of all, you need to know that the Federal Bailiff Service, like any other government body, is guided in its activities by laws and regulations.
 The main regulations are:

-The first of them determines the terms, conditions and procedure for the compulsory execution of judicial acts, acts of other bodies and officials, regulates the amount of deductions from wages and other income of the debtor, also contains types of income that cannot be foreclosed.
-The second law regulates the rights and obligations of bailiffs.
+The first of them determines the terms, conditions and procedure for the forced execution of judicial acts, acts of other bodies and officials, regulates the amount of deductions from wages and other income of the debtor, also contains types of income that cannot be levied.
+The second law regulates the rights and duties of bailiffs.

-Bailiff for OUPDS- occurs mainly at the entrance to the judicial authorities (courts), requiring you to show your passport (bag, box, purse, etc.).
-When carrying out enforcement actions, they act as power support for the bailiff, as well as free labor for loading, unloading, lifting and transferring property seized from debtors.
+Bailiff for OUPDS- occurs mainly at the entrance to the judiciary (courts), requiring you to present a passport (bag, box, purse, etc.).
+When implementing executive actions act as power support for the bailiff, as well as free work force for loading, unloading, lifting and transferring property seized from debtors.

-When carrying out their official duties, bailiffs must wear a bailiff's uniform and service badge, which distinguishes them from all kinds of collectors, who often seem to be bailiffs.
+When carrying out their official duties, bailiffs are required to wear uniforms and the badge of a bailiff, which distinguishes them from all kinds of collectors, who often introduce themselves as bailiffs.

-The service badge is a figured shield with corrugated beams with ribbons superimposed on it, a round medallion with a double-headed eagle, a ribbon with a series and number, as well as the inscription “FSSP of Russia”.
+The service badge is a figured shield with superimposed corrugated rays with ribbons, a round medallion with a double-headed eagle, a ribbon with a series and number, as well as the inscription “FSSP of Russia.”
 Each badge has its own series and number.
-This sign should be placed on the left side of the chest of the uniform or civil suit of the bailiff.
+This sign must be placed on the left side of the chest of the bailiff's uniform or civilian suit.

 So, if you have basic knowledge in the field of enforcement proceedings, you can protect yourself from most of the problems that arise during the execution of judicial and other acts.